mitmedialab/science/_includes/lego-wayfinder.md

 allowfullscreen></iframe>
 </div>
 <div class="caption">
-<span>A view of the LEGO Underwater Robot interface displaying the underwater video feed -- this team rigged a squid-baited lure
+<span>A view of the LEGO Wayfinder interface displaying the underwater video feed -- this team rigged a squid-baited lure
 onto their bot, and even managed to pull up two crabs!</span>
 </div>
 </div>